 Day four of this Cotswold Way itinerary is a day of four hills – Wistley, Leckhampton, Crickley and Birdlip.
 Though after an initial climb it’s not too strenuous a walk, with plenty of fantastic views along the way.
 After crossing the road from the reservoir the route runs uphill through Lineover Wood and then climbs up onto Wistley Hill where you get the first of the views.

 You cross over the Cirencester Road at Seven Springs then zig-zag along the hilltops.
 First there’s Charlton Kings Common and Leckhampton Hill with views across Cheltenham.
 Then after walking through a stretch of woodland you reach Crickley Hill Country Park.
-The route crosses over a busy road by the Air Balloon pub before turning off to Barrow Wake viewpoint in Birdlip.
+The route crosses a busy road by the Air Balloon roundabout before turning off to Barrow Wake viewpoint in Birdlip.

 Day 4 highlights